 Camden Federation of Private Tenants – Renters’ Rights London

-Why we are funding this project
+Why we funded this project

-The Renters’ Rights London project will ensure that:
+The Renters’ Rights London project ensured that:

 To ensure that tenants have a stronger voice in the debates on the private rented sector and housing.